twallema/pySODM/docs/influenza_1718.md

 # An SDE Model for the 2017-2018 Influenza Season in Belgium

 In this tutorial, we'll revisit epidemiology by setting up a stochastic age-stratified model for seasonal Influenza in Belgium.
-First, we'll expand the dynamics of the [simple SIR model](workflow.md) to account for additional charateristics of seasonal Influenza and we'll use the concept of *stratifications* to include age groups in our model.
-Then, we'll use a *time-dependent parameter function* to include the effects of school closures during school holidays.
-Finally, we'll calibrate two model parameters to incrementally larger sets of incidence data and asses how the goodness-of-fit evolves with the amount of knowledge available.
+First, we'll expand the dynamics of the [simple SIR model](workflow.md) to account for additional charateristics of seasonal Influenza and we'll use the concept of *stratifications* to include four age groups in our model.
+Opposed to the simple SIR tutorial, where changes in the number of social contacts were not considered, we'll use a *time-dependent parameter function* to include the effects of school closures during school holidays in our Influenza model.
+Finally, we'll calibrate two of the model's parameters to incrementally larger sets of incidence data and asses how the goodness-of-fit evolves with the amount of knowledge at our disposal.

 This tutorial introduces the following concepts,
 - Building a stochastic model and solving it with Gillespie's Tau-Leaping method
 - Stratifying an epidemiological model to include age groups
 - Calibrating stratified parameters to stratified datasets

+This tutorial can be replicated using `~/tutorials/influenza_1718/calibration.py`

 ## Data

 Data on the weekly incidence of visits to General Practictioners (GP) are made publically available by the Belgian Scientific Institute of Public Health (Sciensano).
-These data were retrieved from the "End of season" report on Influenza in Belgium, named `Influenza 2017-2018 End of Season_NL.pdf` and located in the `data/raw` folder.
-Using [Webplotdigitizer](https://automeris.io/WebPlotDigitizer/), the weekly number of GP visits in the different age groups were extracted and saved in a file `dataset_influenza_1718.csv` (`data/raw`).
-Then, the script `data_conversion.py` was used to convert the *raw* weekly incidence of Influenza cases in Belgium (per 100K inhabitats) during the 2017-2018 Influenza season into a better suited format (daily incidence data, absolute number of cases).
-Poisson noise was added to the daily measurements, as the weekly data are the sum of seven noisy measurements resulting from a counting experiment.
-The formatted data were placed in `data_influenza_1718_format.csv` in the `data/interim` folder.
+These data were retrieved from the "End of season" report on Influenza in Belgium (see `data/raw/Influenza 2017-2018 End of Season_NL.pdf`).
+Using [Webplotdigitizer](https://automeris.io/WebPlotDigitizer/), the weekly number of GP visits in the different age groups were extracted (see `data/raw/dataset_influenza_1718.csv`).
+Then, the script `data_conversion.py` was used to convert the *raw* weekly incidence of Influenza cases in Belgium (per 100K inhabitats) during the 2017-2018 Influenza season into a better suited format.
+The weekly incidence was first converted to the absolute GP visits count by multipying with the demographics.
+Then, it was assumed that the weekly incidence was the sum of seven equal counts throughout the week preceding the data collection, and hence the weekly data were divided by seven.
+The formatted data are located in `data/interim/data_influenza_1718_format.csv`.

 ![data](/_static/figs/influenza_1718/data.png)